How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 How challenging is it to focus on a given task for a mere hour?

-Now consider the inherent challenges of holding a long-term picture in mind for years and doing so for a large organization.
+Now, consider the inherent challenges of maintaining a long-term perspective for years, particularly within a large organization.

-Effective collaboration is necessary for any group of people looking to create something, bring it to market, and thrive in a competitive marketplace.
+Effective collaboration is essential for any group of people seeking to create something, bring it to market, and succeed in a competitive marketplace.

-Visionary leaders have a way of inspiring their teams to rally around a shared vision.
+Visionary leaders have a unique ability to inspire their teams to rally around a shared vision.

 This alignment helps each team member focus on clearly defined results.
 However, visionary leaders also create the space for team members to arrive at these results in their own ways.
 (They don’t micro-manage.)